This project covers all Test & Delivery Flights as well as many other special Flight Activities regarding the A320 Family.

 Every aircraft has their own profile.
 Each profile contains all the information about that particular aircraft, including what aircraft it is, which airline it belongs to, what engines its using and how old it is.
 Thanks to the Aviation Community images are also available to get a better understanding how the aircraft looks like.
-Additionally, the profile contains an entire flight history of its test flight program, including the airports it flew to, callsign, hex code, and the date & time it started and landed from which the profile can determine how many hours are being flown.
-A map of where the aircraft has flown between airports and an a list of recent sightings of the aircraft from the aviation community is also available on the profile.
+Additionally, the profile contains an entire flight history of its test flight program, including the airports it flew to, callsign, hex code, and the date & time it started and landed from.

 Search is THE core features of this project.
-Everything is searchable, from Aircraft information such as MSN Construction number, Aircraft Type, Airline to Flight details such as Callsign, Hex Code and Date & Time.
+Everything is searchable, from aircraft information such as MSN Construction number, Aircraft Type, Airline to Flight details such as Callsign, Hex Code and Date & Time.
 As soon as new aircraft or flight information is inputted into the project its immediately searchable.
-A very simple search page has been developed where with only one input box it allows users to enter search phrases using human language.
-Additionally, you can use filters to narrow down your results to a specific category.
+Search is globally available anywhere on the site by simply clicking the search icon () at the top right corner.

 What would a database oriented project be without statistics?
 There is a statistics page that gives an overview of all the deliveries as well as most common Airline and Aircraft Type since the first introduction of the A320 Family Aircraft in 1987.
 Additionally, there is also a similar overview of all Flights, First Flights and Deliveries for this year, shown on a monthly basis.
 Each section also has a statistic page.
 For example, for each Airline one can see Total Deliveries, Top Aircraft Types and Top Airports where aircrafts got assembled at.
 More statistics will be added in the near future.

 Without the amazing help of the local Aviation Community this project would not even exist.
 That's why there are community features, such as adding any aircraft to your "Watchlist" and getting notified by email when an aircraft has a new test or delivery flight.
-More features will be added in the near future!
+You can also add Comments for each Aircrafts, including where and when you spotted that particular Aircraft or give your own Flight Review.

 Whether on the ground spotting or running their own project, this project wouldn't be possible without the amazing help of the local aviation community.